Have you checked your mattress lately? If not, now may be a good time to do so.

 Are you waking up stiff and tired every morning?
 If you are then chances are you need a new mattress.
 Old mattresses tend to gradually lose the ability to provide proper support and once the comfort zone has matted down you will get pressure points by sleeping directly on the springs.
 As the comfort layers lose their compression (if not their shape), your mid-section, which represents the heavier part of your body, will sag into the mattress.

-This can create significant pain in the neck, shoulders and back.
+This can create significant pain in the neck, shoulders, and back.
 You will also get uncomfortable pressure points that will cause you to toss and turn all night long.
 Morning neck and back pain that gets better throughout the day is a sign that you need a new mattress or that you are sleeping on a mattress that is the wrong firmness for your body.

 4) Other places feel more comfortable

 If you find yourself going into another bedroom to sleep or prefer the couch to your bed, this is a fairly good indication that you should consider buying a new mattress.
-Same goes if you find that you are sleeping better on a hotel mattress when you go away on vacation.
+The same goes if you find that you are sleeping better on a hotel mattress when you go away on vacation.
 Your mattress should be comfortable and supportive.
 It should give your body a rest and some time to relax and fully recover.
 Struggling to fall asleep at night is often the result of discomfort; studies show that by simply replacing an old mattress you can improve the quality and quantity of your sleep.

 5) Your spring mattress squeaks or your box spring creaks